Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/protecting-routes-in-angular.md

 }
 ```

-We make use of the `CanActivate` method to intercept if this route can become active.
+We use the `CanActivate` method to intercept if this route can become active.
 We will place this in the routing in a second.

 Then we overwrite this actual function and check if we have a current user value in our `authService`.

-If we do, it's fine, and the route can return true (valid route).
+If we do, it's okay, and the route can return true (valid route).
 Else we redirect the user to the login page.

 ## Implementing the auth guard